COVID-19 Updates and Guidance > Resources > COVID-19 Vaccine > Vendor & Volunteer Vaccine Compliance

 In such instances, it is appropriate for each department or area to request a copy of the originally signed form.
 Service providers are not required to sign a new form each time they provide services.

-Prospective service providers are not required to comply with the Executive Order, however, they must follow all university COVID-19 health and safety directives, such as wearing a mask covering their nose and mouth indoors on campus.
+Prospective service providers are not required to comply with the Executive Order, however, they must follow all university COVID-19 health and safety directives while on campus.
 Additionally, all prospective service providers should be informed of the Executive Order requirements, and must agree to comply prior to being awarded work on campus.

 No. While departments may request that service providers show proof of vaccination or test results, they should not keep copies of such documents.